St Leonards-on-Sea: Notable residents

 Queen Adelaide (1792–1849), consort of William IV, lived in St Leonards as a widow.
 Thomas Carlyle (1795–1881) lived at 117 Marina in the summer of 1864, in order to be near his ailing wife Jane Carlyle, who was in possession of caretakers.
 Elizabeth Eiloart (1827–1898), novelist, retired to St Leonards, and King Solomon's Mines author Henry Rider Haggard came to live at North Lodge, Maze Hill, the house built across the road at the entrance to old St Leonards; this remained his home until 1923.
 Robert Tressell, author of The Ragged Trousered Philanthropists, lived at 241 London Road from 1907.
 Summerfields School produced the alumnus Rainier III, Prince of Monaco.

+Musicologist Herbert Antcliffe lived at 111 London Road with his wife Helena after the war.

 George Bristow was the taxidermist at the centre of the Hastings Rarities ornithological fraud; his business address was 15 Silchester Road.
 Fred Judge FRPS founded the local picture postcard manufacturer Judges Postcards.
 Sheila Kaye-Smith was a prolific author whose novels are set in the Sussex countryside around Hastings and Rye; she was born in St Leonards, the daughter of a local physician and lived in Dane Road until her marriage in 1924.
 George Monger was awarded a VC during the Siege of Lucknow in 1857, and after leaving the army, he lived in Tower Road, St Leonards where he died in 1887.
 Historian Prof Roy Porter (1946–2002) retired to St Leonards.
 Dr Thomas Duncan Greenlees FRSE retired here in 1922 and died here in 1929.